Special spot for veterans now open at Haughton park

 The trail is not yet complete and like its garden it will continue to grow alongside the community.

-The mayor said you can donate to the park fund at town hall.
+The mayor said you can donate to the park fund at the town hall located at 118 W McKinley Ave in Haughton.